How to Increase Your Emotional Energy and Get out of Survival Mode

 Rebuilding self-trust

 There is a less obvious reason why low self-trust is so depleting: when you cannot rely on yourself, you need more of everything else.
 More external reassurance, more deliberation before decisions, more energy spent managing the doubt that follows you into each new situation.
 Self-trust is not a luxury — it is an efficiency.
-Its absence creates a continuous background tax on your reserves.
+Its absence creates a continuous background tax on your regulatory reserves.

 Self-trust is also, crucially, something the loop actively erodes.
 Each time you intended to do something in your own interest and didn't — not out of laziness, but because you were running on empty and survival mode made it feel optional — the internal record updates.
 Over time, the nervous system stops expecting you to follow through.
 And that expectation becomes self-fulfilling.